GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Preliminaries

 \textbf{Graph Attention Network (GAT).} GAT \cite{model:gat} computes attention coefficients that indicate the importance of each neighbor's information.
 The attention-based aggregation in GAT is represented as follows where $W$ is a trainable weight matrix, $\sigma$ is an activation function, and $\alpha_{vu}$ is the attention coefficient indicating how much attention node $v$ should pay to node $u$ during aggregation:

-\textbf{GraphSAGE} GraphSAGE \cite{model:sage} aims to generate embeddings by sampling and aggregating features from a node's neighbors.
+\textbf{Graph Sampling and Aggregation (GraphSAGE).} GraphSAGE \cite{model:sage} aims to generate embeddings by sampling and aggregating features from a node's neighbors.
 With commonly used mean aggregation as an example, the aggregated information for node $v$ is computed as follows where $W$ is the weight matrix and $\sigma$ is the activation function:

 \textbf{Graph Isomorphism Network (GIN).} GIN \cite{model:gin} uses a parametrized aggregation function that can capture the graph structure by considering both the node itself and its neighbors.
-The update rule for GIN is defined as follows where $\epsilon$ is a learnable parameter and $MLP$ is a multi-layer perceptron:
+The update rule is defined as follows where $\epsilon$ is a learnable parameter and $MLP$ is a multi-layer perceptron: